DeanIA/dl4m_final/README.md

 ### RBG vs Spectral Modeling

-Using VGG-16 and BigEarthNet pretrained models to test land classification accuracy on the EuroSAT database's RGB and Multispectral imagery.
-The result suggests a model trained on Multispectral imagery performs better for land classification tasks.
+Using VGG-16 and BigEarthNet pretrained models to test land classification accuracy on the EuroSAT dataset's RGB and Multispectral imagery.
+The result suggests a model trained on multispectral imagery performs better for land classification tasks.

 ### Population Density Prediction